REJECTED

 3. Local politics also play a role in the selection.
 Institutions, conservative by definition, often support artists who are locals and have already interacted with them and the local community rather than 'newcomers' or 'outsiders'.
 Include and highlight those connections in your application.

 4. The more complex the application procedure, the less competition an artist faces for the specific grant or award other than their own performance.
 Specific requirements such as letters of recommendation from industry VIPs, press reviews, or other documentation of an artist's achievements discourage artists who submit the same standard portfolio to hundreds of juries.
-Application procedures that are connected to a lot of original work or involve hard tests or personal interviews by a committee are usually submitted by artists determined to receive the grant or award.

 5. Submitting a generic application to multiple galleries or institutions is the biggest mistake an artist can make.
 Not only will they not be awarded the grant or prize, but they will also become known as an artist who does not go the extra mile to achieve their goal.